Local Offer - Preparing for Adulthood

-Career Connect formerly known as Connexions delivers Careers Information Advice Guidance, known locally as NEET ( Not in Education, Employment or Training) Reduction and Prevention Service, we are Commissioned by Sefton Council.
+Career Connect delivers Careers Information Advice Guidance, known locally as NEET ( Not in Education, Employment or Training) Reduction and Prevention Service, we are Commissioned by Sefton Council.
 Our Service supports NEET or ‘at risk of becoming NEET’ young people aged 16 -18 year old.
 We provide impartial bespoke Careers Information, Advice and Guidance to support transition into education, employment and training.
-We deliver through three locality teams: - North, Central and South.
-Working in communities to support choice, aiming to giving the right support at the right time and access to young people and families who need it.

 We support particular vulnerable groups of young people across the borough: -

-We work closely with Sefton Virtual School and The Leaving Care Service working to support young people who are looked after children living in Sefton Year 9 and above and also young people who have experienced care.
-We provide a named advisor who will support career planning and give individual advice to look at next steps and help young people reach their true potential in finding education, employment and training.
+We work closely with our colleagues in Sefton council.
+We will provide a named advisor or careers coach to all young people who are NEET young people to support career planning and give individual advice to look at next steps.
+Our aim is to help young people reach their true potential in finding education, employment, and training.
 This is underpinned by strong partnership working with local social work teams, Sefton@work, colleges, training providers and employers to ensure young people have the support needed to progress and achieve.

-SEND young people with an Education, Health, Care plans and or High Needs Funded (From Year 9 to Year 14) - we have a team of SEND advisers that work closely with schools/colleges and the L.A. statutory assessment team to support work the council undertake in relation to young people with an EHC plans or HNF and their transitions.
-(From Year 14 to age 25).
+We offer targeted support to SEND young people with an Education, Health, Care plans and or High Needs Funded (From Year 9 to Year 14) who may be at risk of NEET - we have a team of SEND advisers that work closely with schools/colleges and the L.A. statutory assessment team to support work the council undertake in relation to young people with an EHC plans or HNF and their transitions.

 Menu of support Career Connect can provide;